Skip to content

 Description

-Using block values (such as block.timestamp, block.number, or block.difficulty) as a proxy for time in Ethereum smart contracts can be problematic.
-Block values are determined by miners and can be manipulated within certain limits, making them unreliable for time-sensitive logic.
-Relying on these values for critical decisions like deadlines or expiration dates can result in unexpected behaviors, such as manipulations by miners or unintended contract states.
+Using block values (such as block.timestamp, block.number, or block.difficulty / block.prevrandao post-merge) as a proxy for time in Ethereum smart contracts can be problematic.
+Block values are determined by validators (or miners on PoW chains) and can be manipulated within certain limits, making them unreliable for time-sensitive logic.
+Relying on these values for critical decisions like deadlines or expiration dates can result in unexpected behaviors, such as manipulations by validators (or miners on PoW chains) or unintended contract states.

 Remediation